cross-org/kv/README.md

     transaction history (all set and delete operations) for keys matching the query.
 Optionally recurses into subkeys and fetches the associated data.
   - `listKeys(query)` - Returns an array of all keys matching the given query.
-  - `async sync()` - Manually synchronizes the in-memory index with the on-disk data store.
+  - `async sync(ignoreTransactionErrors = false)` - Manually synchronizes the
+    in-memory index with the on-disk data store.
   - `watch<T>(query, callback, recursive): void` - Registers a callback to be invoked whenever a matching transaction (set or delete) is added.
   - `unwatch<T>(query, callback): void` - Unregisters a previously registered